-Restlessness as someone gets closer to dying is called terminal restlessness or agitation.
+Restlessness, as someone gets closer to dying, is called terminal restlessness or agitation.
 It might happen in the final days or hours of life.
 The symptoms are very similar to confusion, but the person may also become very restless or agitated.
 The person's muscles might twitch or contract.
-They may grab at their night clothes and bed clothes continuously.
+They may grab their nightclothes and bedclothes continuously.
 Moaning or calling out is also common.

 The causes of restlessness can be similar to those of confusion.
 But terminal restlessness is usually due to the body organs slowing down and not getting rid of waste products.
 The waste products then build up in the blood.

 Caring for a restless person

 Tell the doctor if you are worried that the person you care for is restless.
 The doctor might be able to prescribe medicines to help them relax.
 Often they can have these drugs through a syringe pump.
 This can give continuous small amounts of a drug to help control symptoms.

 Terminal restlessness can be distressing for carers to see.
 You might need to talk about your feelings if you’re distressed at seeing the person restless and confused.
 You can do this with the doctor, nurse, or palliative care team members.

 As a carer, it's important to look after yourself to help you cope with your situation.

 You might have symptoms other than the ones we mention here.
 Different types of cancer affect different parts of the body.
 Even in the late stages of your cancer, your doctor might want to treat some of these changes.